Stanford–USC football rivalry: Recent history

-USC cemented its margin in the series between 1958 and 1990, going 29–3–1, but the teams have split the 32 decisions since.
+USC cemented its margin in the series between 1958 and 1990, going 29–3–1.
 The competitive atmosphere of the rivalry increased in the early 1990s when Bill Walsh returned for his second tenure as Stanford's head coach, and particularly heated up in 2007 after Stanford hired head coach Jim Harbaugh.
 1–3, unranked Stanford (who had been 1–11 the prior season under head coach Walt Harris) entered the 2007 game as a 41-point underdog against #2 USC, but pulled out a 24–23 win in what has been called one of the biggest college football upsets of all time.

 The 2009 game was marked by a post-game verbal confrontation between Harbaugh and USC head coach Pete Carroll, after #25 Stanford capped off its convincing 55–21 win over #11 USC with a late 2-point conversion attempt and another touchdown; Carroll came off the field saying "What's your deal?" at Harbaugh, who responded, "What's your deal?"
 Stanford then adopted the phrase as a slogan for its season ticket packages.

 In recent years, the rivalry has been memorable for its upsets.
-The lower-ranked team pulled off an upset six out of nine years from 2007–2015 (four by Stanford and two by USC), including four years in a row from 2012–2015 (two each for Stanford and USC).
+The lower-ranked team pulled off an upset six out of nine years from 2007 to 2015 (four by Stanford and two by USC), including four years in a row from 2012 to 2015 (two each for Stanford and USC).
 In 2012, #21 Stanford knocked off the #2 Trojans, 21–14.
 In 2013, unranked USC defeated #5 Stanford 20–17, ending Stanford's longest winning streak in the series at four, and possibly costing the Cardinal a trip to the national championship game.
 In 2015, unranked Stanford went on the road and upset #6 USC 41–31.
-In 2021, unranked Stanford went on the road and upset #14 USC 42-28, resulting in USC head coach Clay Helton's firing immediately after.
+In 2021, unranked Stanford went on the road and upset #14 USC 42–28, resulting in USC head coach Clay Helton's firing immediately after.